cjjouanne/Flask-App-Template/README.md

 POSTGRES_PASSWORD="mypassword"
 POSTGRES_DB="my_app"
 ```
 ## Settig up Nginx

 First, launch the app with this command
 ```
-docker-compose up -d
+docker-compose -f local-docker-compose.yml up -d
 ```
 and then run
 ```
-docker-compose stop
-docker-compose down
+docker-compose -f local-docker-compose.yml stop docker-compose -f local-docker-compose.yml down
 ```
-This will stop the app and create a new folder named `./nginx-conf`.
-Then add a
-`nginx.conf` file inside this folder by running the following commands
+This will stop the app and create a new folder named `./nginx-conf/local`.
+Then add a`nginx.conf` file inside this folder by running the following commands

 ```
-cd nginx-conf
+cd nginx-conf/local
 touch nginx.conf
 ```
 Add this inside the `nginx.conf` file